 Quality control and validation of RNA-seq data

-Ca. 32 to 44 million mRNA-seq reads per sample were obtained for aphids on Arabidopsis, of which >85 % could be aligned to the aphid reference genome (Supplementary Table S1a).
-For aphids on Camelina, ca. 30 to 41 million mRNA-seq reads per sample were obtained and >81 % of the reads could be aligned to the reference genome (Supplementary Table S1b).
+For aphids on Arabidopsis, between 64.6 and 88.8 million 75 nt paired-end reads were obtained with a mean phred score >30 for all bases.
+For aphids on Camelina, between 61.8 and 82.4 million 75 nt paired-end reads were obtained with a mean phred score >30 for all bases.
+In all samples, there were no overrepresented sequences and only a few adapter-containing reads (0.20 % reads with adapter sequence at the last bases).
+Between 85.6 % and 88.7 % of reads were uniquely mapped to the aphid genome for Arabidopsis (Supplementary Table S1a) and between 81.8 % and 87.6 % of reads were uniquely mapped to the aphid genome for Camelina (Supplementary Table S1b).
+Of these, between 87.4 % and 88.3 % of uniquely aligned reads were assigned to an aphid gene on Arabidopsis and 83.4 % to 86.8 % aligned reads were assigned to an aphid gene on Camelina.
+We did not look for the nature of the unaligned reads; they might derive from endosymbionts, contaminating biologic material from plants, fungi, bacteria and the like.

-Exemplarily, a similar trend of gene deregulation was confirmed by RT-qPCR for four Myzus genes with different degrees of deregulation (Supplementary Figure S1).
+Exemplarily, a similar trend of gene deregulation was confirmed by RT-qPCR for four Myzus genes with different levels of deregulation and expression, but the same trend in both infection conditions (Supplementary Figure S1).
 Three genes showed the same trend of downregulation on CaMV- and TuYV-infected Arabidopsis, while g15329 was upregulated in all tests except RT-qPCR on TuYV-infected plants.
 The discrepancy in the results for g15329 expression was likely due its weak expression changes that in general difficult to detect by RT-qPCR because of the exponential amplification kinetics of this technique.

 Principal component analysis of RNA-seq datasets (Figure 1a) indicated good clustering of the three biological replicates of aphids fed on mock-inoculated or virus-infected Arabidopsis.
 One of the three biological replicates of aphids fed on CaMV-infected Arabidopsis grouped less well with the other two but was still within an acceptable range.
 In the case of Camelina, the three replicates for each virus (TuYV and CaMV) clustered well together, indicating homogeneity of the replicates (Figure 1b).
 The Myzus data for Camelina infected with TuYV and CaMV were more similar to each other than those for Arabidopsis, indicating that the transcriptome changes in aphids fed on Camelina were less dependent on the virus species than those on Arabidopsis.
-In the case of mock-inoculated Camelina, two of the three replicates clustered together and were well separated from the data for virus-infected Camelina, while the third replicate clustered with the data from infected plants and was therefore excluded from further analysis.
-Taken together, all samples except one mock replicate of Camelina were of sufficient quality for transcriptome analysis.
+In the case of mock-inoculated Camelina, two of the three replicates clustered together and were well separated from the data for virus-infected Camelina, while the third replicate clustered with the aphid data from infected plants and was therefore excluded from further analysis.
+The transcriptomes of the plants used here for aphid infestation were analyzed in another study (Chesnais et al., 2022a).
+There the three replicates from mock-infected Camelina clustered closely together in principal component analysis.
+This indicates that the outlier behavior observed here was not caused by the plant itself but by another cause, which remains elusive.
+Taken together, all samples except one mock replicate of Camelina were suitable for transcriptome analysis (Figure S2).

 Global analysis of differentially expressed aphid genes